Akshay549/e-commerce/README.md

 # e-commerce
-with the help of nextJS and tailwind css trying to build e -commerce website for utilizing knowledge
+with the help of nextJS and tailwind css trying to build e -commerce website for utilizing knowledge.